katherinel09/sp2021-asg1-secchat/README.md

 ### Program Description
 SP2021-ASF1-SECCHAT is a standalone program that consists of a '*chat server*' which maintains chat states to allow for a conversation to take place, as well as a '*chat client*' to allow users to communicate with the server.
 The goal of the program is to host a secure chat application in C that runs on Linux.
 The states that the server will include (*but won't be limited to*) are users sending and receiving private and public messages.

 The state of this README currently reflects the functionality as November 16 for the first deadline of assignment one.
 The goal of this deadline is to build a secure chat application between a client and a server.
-Specifically, we implemented the functionality of sending messages, receiving messages, parsing commands, and showing messages between two servers.
+Specifically, we implemented the functionality of sending messages, receiving messages, parsing commands, and showing messages between two users.

 # To compile:
 Run '*make*' or '*make all*' in the root directory.
 Linker tags include -lcrypto -lssl -lsqlite3.

-We recommend compiled with the following tags when looking for errors: gcc -fporfile-arcs -ftest-coverage -o -parseint parseint.c gcc -fsanitize=address -o buffer-overflow buffer-overflow.c gcc -fsanitize=undefined -o buffer-overflow buffer-overflow.c valgrind ./myprogram param1 param2 afl-gcc -o hello hello.c (afl-fuzz -i in -o out ./hello) (sudo apt install afl)
+We recommend compiling with the following tags when looking for errors: gcc -fporfile-arcs -ftest-coverage -o -parseint parseint.c gcc -fsanitize=address -o buffer-overflow buffer-overflow.c gcc -fsanitize=undefined -o buffer-overflow buffer-overflow.c valgrind ./myprogram param1 param2 afl-gcc -o hello hello.c (afl-fuzz -i in -o out ./hello) (sudo apt install afl)